If you ever see (ss) next to a team's name on a schedule and wonder what that means, the "ss" in parenthesis stands for

 Two games, two places

 There are limited occasions in which both of a team's split squads play on the road -- that happened four times in 2017.
 Even rarer, a team can play both of its (ss) games at home, although that necessitates there be a day game followed later by a night game.
-That happens once in 2018 (Royals on March 12).
+That happened once in 2018.

 And since 14 teams share a stadium, there's also the possibility of a team playing both its split-squad games in the same venue and be the away team in one and the home team in the other game.
-That takes day/night games to happen and does indeed occur once in 2018 (the Rangers and Royals are the teams involved at Surprise Stadium on March 17).
+That takes day/night games to happen and did indeed occur once in 2018 (the Rangers and Royals were the teams involved at Surprise Stadium).

 Game times at the same time

 There are a few exceptions annually in which a split-up team will play a day and night game -- that occurred precisely 9 times in 2017 -- but about 90% of all spring training games are afternoon affairs, so a double dosage of day games are the norm for split squads.

 Special occasion split squads

 One annual example comes to mind: the Cubs have long sent a group to Las Vegas to play a pair of games at Cashman Field for what is billed as "Big League Weekend," as the Cubs play a split squad from another MLB organization.
 Meanwhile, the teams' other squad plays back in Arizona.